cretch/ktgndoc/home.md

 You'll find some technical notes but also some tutorials about the usage of my services

 Please read the [changelog](/changelog) if you want to be updated on what's going on, what is broken, etc..

+> - Please read toroughly the documentation first.
+> - If there is an issue with any content that's been downloaded already, or wish some differrent version, report it through [Jellyseerr](/jellyseerr).
+> - If you can't login, wish an account, can't find a content in the request system, or have any issue not covered on this website, please contact me, per mail if possible, or personal means.
+> - Try to be as clear as possible, take screenshots, etc...
+{.is-danger}

+## Report an issue

 ## My services